-Michael’s expertise lies in transactional company law (including associated financing) and contracts.
-He is highly capable of undertaking most types of regulated or private/unregulated corporate transactions, including for ASX listed companies.
+Michael’s core expertise lies in corporate transactional work.
+He is capable of undertaking most types of regulated or private/unregulated corporate transactions, including for ASX listed companies.

-Over the course of his career, Michael has acted for countless foreign investors in Australia, especially from China, the USA and UK, and also continental Europe.
-In addition, he has advised on various mergers and acquisitions and capital market transactions and projects, including infrastructure projects and ICT procurement projects, both in Australia and internationally.
+Over the course of his career, Michael has acted for many foreign investors in Australia, and advised on mergers and acquisitions capital market transactions and projects, including infrastructure projects, both in Australia and internationally.
+He has practised as an international lawyer for 2 years in both Singapore and Beijing.

-Michael has excellent working relationships with regulators including the Australian Securities & Investments Commission (ASIC) and the Australian Securities Exchange (ASX), and has been involved in numerous submissions and working groups dealing with reforms to Australia’s capital markets over many years.
+Michael has excellent working relationships with key Australian regulators including the Australian Securities & Investments Commission (ASIC),the Australian Securities Exchange (ASX) and the Foreign Investment Review Board (FIRB), and has been involved in numerous submissions and working groups dealing with reforms to Australia’s capital markets over many years.

-He is a long-standing member (over 20 years) of the Corporations Committee of the Law Council of Australia, and in 2016 he was privileged to be included in the ‘Best Lawyers’ list for corporate, as he has been for many years.
+He is a long-standing member (over 20 years) of the Corporations Committee of the Law Council of Australia, and has been included in the ‘Best Lawyers’ list for corporate for many years.

 Michael has advised on a large number of public (listed company) and private treaty M&A transactions over many years.